Goldielockz30/tech201_virtualisation/README.md

 # Architecturs
-- we will learn to build monoliths first
+- We will learn to build monoliths first
 - Monolith - all on the same physical machine - considered bad practice
 - 2 tier                            - 2 tier

-- we will learn to make the monolith into microservices
+- We will learn to make the monolith into microservices
 - Mocroservices -
 - Containers allow us to create microservice architectures